Finder makes money from featured partners, but editorial opinions are our own.

 How much does landlord insurance cost?

-We've compared 15+ insurers side-by-side so you can see the difference in price between buying a combined policy, which would cover the building and your contents (if the property is furnished), and a standalone building-only policy.
+We've compared 13 insurers side-by-side so you can see the difference in price between buying a combined policy, which would cover the building and your contents (if the property is furnished), and a standalone building-only policy.
+Both of these policies include legal liability cover in case someone is injured in the home.

-It's important to remember that this is a sample quote for this specific house.
-The cost will most likely differ based on the aspects of your property.
+These are sample quotes for a specific house (details below); the cost will differ based on the specific aspects of your property.

 ProviderHome & Contents (Combined)Buildings Cover Only